Tatsuhik-o/Grammar-Error-Detection/README.md

 Python Script that detects grammatical error within an essay.

 Please follow these steps:
+* Make a TXT file called "essay.txt" and put your essay in it (FILE HAS TO BE IN THE SAME DIRECTORY AS THE SCRIPT).

 * RapidAPI Account: Make sure you have a RapidAPI account.
 If you don't have an account, you can sign up for free at https://rapidapi.com/signup.